EDUCBA

 The Lean Six Sigma principles dictate the process not as a set of rules but as a way of working.
 Inculcating these principles will affect how a business functions as a unit, thus, giving it ample time and space to narrow down the problem points and improve on them, whether in a particular lean six sigma project management or any change initiative.

-Integrating the systems of Lean Six Sigma with the current business systems involves a lot of preparation and lean six sigma training to employees, which needs to be done on a company-wide scale.
+Integrating the systems of Lean Six Sigma with the current business systems involves a lot of preparation and Lean Six Sigma training for employees, which needs to be done on a company-wide scale.
 Results are the focal point of any methodology at the organizational level.
 With this in mind, one should conduct these integrations with the inside-out and outside-in approaches.

 #3: The Almighty 3 Ps

-Policy – Process – Procedure: These three Ps are governing factors of Lean Six Sigma that exert control and continuous improvement at every value stream.
-With the systems built around this concept and approach, there also needs to be a proper documentation and adherence system to get the most out of the system.
+Policy—Process—Procedure: These three Ps are the governing factors of Lean Six Sigma, exerting control and continuous improvement at every value stream.
+Systems built around this concept and approach also need proper documentation and adherence to get the most out of them.

-• Process – A close look at the process is the only way to tap into the benefits of Lean Six Sigma successfully.
-Each process is important, and cutting out the waste on each of them will yield great results.
+- Process – A close look at the process is the only way to successfully reap the benefits of Lean Six Sigma.
+Each process is important, and eliminating waste in each will yield great results.

 #4: Data!
 Data!
 Data!